How to import custom information via CSV

 - Then left-click a target asset.

-If done correctly you will see a blue checkmark showing up next to the row.
-The mapped asset will also be highligted in red.
+If done correctly, you will see a blue check mark showing up next to the row.
+The mapped asset will also be highlighted in red.

 If you select the highlighted asset you can also see that the value from the CSV file has been added to the custom attribute field.

 You have successfully mapped a datapoint to an asset.
-You can now repeat this action to map the remaining entries from your collumn to other assets.
+You can now repeat this action to map the remaining entries from your column to other assets.

-You can also click the blue arrow button in the lower left corner of the plugin to go back and add additional connections.
+You can also click the blue arrow button in the lower left corner of the extension to go back and add additional connections.

 Note that the imported CSV will NOT be saved in the editor.
-If you close the CSV Import plugin and re-open it later you will have to re-import the CSV file into the plugin.
+If you close the CSV Import extension and re-open it later, you will have to re-import the CSV file into the extension.

 However, already mapped datapoints will remain and show up as assigned the next time you import the same CSV file.